Life As a Municipal Fire Fighting and Prevention Supervisor

-Example of Municipal Fire Fighting & Prevention Supervisor Job Supervise fire fighters who control and extinguish municipal fires, protect life and property, and conduct rescue efforts.
+Municipal Fire Fighting & Prevention Supervisor Job Description Supervise fire fighters who control and extinguish municipal fires, protect life and property, and conduct rescue efforts.

 - Coordinate the distribution of fire prevention promotional materials.

-When polled, Municipal Fire Fighting and Prevention Supervisors say the following skills are most frequently used in their jobs:
+These are the skills Municipal Fire Fighting and Prevention Supervisors say are the most useful in their careers:

 Coordination: Adjusting actions in relation to others’ actions.